-We have to accept the fact that customers want to be treated carefully, they don’t want to feel like they are just numbers in your list, they should feel as if they’re involved in a one-on-one conversation.
+We have to accept the fact that customers want to be treated carefully.
+With few simple customer support tips, they won’t feel like they are just numbers in your list, they should feel as if they’re involved in a one-on-one conversation.

 When serving customers becomes personal, customers are willing to have more tolerance and almost guarantees that your customer will want to come back. so creating a personal touch will definitely add more revenue.

 When customer service is given the credence it deserves, only then do companies get to see what “word of mouth” is all about